rokugo-lang/rokugo/docs/language.md

 Note that the right-hand side of `default` must be the name of an existing variable within the module.
 While an arbitrary expression could have been allowed, it is important that other items within the module are still able to refer to the module default using a sensible name; therefore an existing variable has to be used.

-In case a module defines a `default` value, the module itself cannot be used as a value directly, because the compiler uses the module's `default` instead.
+In case a module defines a `default` value the module itself cannot be used as a value directly, because the compiler uses the module's `default` instead.
-In that case, when it's needed to reference the module itself, `TheModule.module` can be used.
+In that case, when referencing the module itself is needed, `TheModule.module` can be used.

 For example, to alias the entire standard library `Int16` module to some other name: